Medicinal Plant Lexicon

 Notes

-Women with estrogen-sensitive tumours must consult their doctor before treatment with Vitex fruit.
-This also applies to women taking dopamine agonists, dopamine antagonists, estrogens and antiestrogens (possible interactions), and for women with a history of disorders of the pituitary gland.
-In prolactin-producing tumours of the pituitary gland there is a risk of masking the symptoms of the tumour.
-There is no information on the use of Vitex fruits during pregnancy, it is discouraged during breast-feeding as the milk produced may be affected.
-There are no studies on its safety for use in young people under 18 years old and children.
+Women with estrogen-sensitive tumors must consult their doctor before treatment with Vitex fruit.
+This also applies to women taking dopamine agonists, dopamine antagonists, estrogens and antiestrogens (possible interactions), and to women with a history of pituitary gland disorders.
+In prolactin-producing tumors of the pituitary gland, there is a risk of masking the tumor symptoms.

 Side effects

-Severe allergic reaction with facial swelling, difficulty breathing and swallowing were observed, furthermore skin reactions, headaches, dizziness, gastrointestinal symptoms, acne and menstrual symptoms (frequency not known) have also been reported.
+Severe allergic reactions with facial swelling, difficulty breathing and swallowing have been observed.
+Furthermore, skin reactions, headaches, dizziness, gastrointestinal symptoms, acne, and menstrual symptoms (frequency not known) have also been reported.

 Interactions

-Vitex fruit has a dopaminergic effect; while taking dopamine-receptor antagonists at the same time it may result in a mutual weakening effect.
+Vitex fruit has a dopaminergic effect, while taking dopamine-receptor antagonists simultaneously may result in a mutual weakening effect.

 References